 Born August 10, 1828, in Black Rock, Pennsylvania, to Stephen Winchester and Nancy Case, Nancy Maria Winchester was apparently baptized at age eight in 1836 in Kirtland, Ohio, her family having converted to the Church three years earlier.1

 Two late sources support that at some point she might have been sealed to Joseph Smith.
 The first is her inclusion by Eliza R. Snow on a handwritten list penned in 1886.2

-The other piece of evidence supporting Nancy’s position as a plural wife of the Prophet comes from Orson F. Whitney, who was the son of Joseph Smith’s plural wife Helen Mar Kimball and her legal husband, Horace Whitney.
+The other piece of evidence supporting Nancy’s position as a plural wife of the Prophet comes from Orson F. Whitney, who was the son of Joseph Smith’s plural wife Helen Mar Kimball, and her legal husband, Horace Whitney.
 It seems likely that Orson would have received information from his mother who was still living at the time his list was published.
-Orson wrote that Nancy Maria Winchester was one of nine “wives of the Prophet who wedded Heber C. Kimball” a year after Jenson’s list had been published.4
+A year after Jenson’s list was published, Orson wrote that Nancy Maria Winchester was one of nine “wives of the Prophet who wedded Heber C. Kimball.4

 It is curious that Nancy’s brother Benjamin failed to give evidence of her marriage to Joseph.
 Benjamin had many negative things to say about the Prophet, even accusing him of adultery in Philadelphia in 1840 and criticizing him several times in later accusations.
 But throughout it all, Benjamin never mentioned a plural marriage or any improper relations between Joseph and his fourteen-year-old sister.